thirst: a memoir

 How do we build a life that feels honest after everything changes?

-Thirst invites readers into reflection, not toward resolution but toward understanding, compassion, and choice.
+Thirst invites readers into space to wrestle with questions and emotions on a path toward understanding, compassion, and choice.

 Recognition